 Action OHS Consulting has many years of experience working alongside and supporting the aspiring ‘safety leader’ within a broad range of industries.
 Despite consistent safety regulatory activity aimed at improving organisational safety performance, we still encounter significant challenges facing medium and large sized organisations in terms of how they manage safety within their organisation.
 Of those challenges that prevent effective safety management, one key roadblock we see fairly often is this: the attitude – often beneath the exterior – of leadership teams.

-Whilst many leaders might externally say the right things, they do not always feel comfortable driving the development, implementation, and enforcement of their health and safety management systems – which when contextualised to the organisation, should drive effective decision making.
-This article explores how workplace safety culture is influenced and driven by effective leadership in safety.
-Specifically, this article covers:
+Whilst many leaders might externally say the right things, they do not always feel comfortable driving the development, implementation, and enforcement of their health and safety management systems – which when contextualised to the organisation, should drive effective decision-making.
+This article examines how effective leadership in safety influences and drives workplace safety culture.

-• the positive impact that safety professionals can have on developing a workplace culture and supporting the safety leader; and
+- The positive impact that safety professionals can have on developing a workplace culture and supporting the safety leader.

-• the traps to avoid to ensure that safety leaders and safety professionals maintain their voice when it comes to managing health and safety within complex organisations.
+- The traps to avoid and ensure that safety leaders and safety professionals maintain their voice when it comes to managing health and safety within complex organisations.

 The Concept of Safety Culture within the Workplace